Jassim bin Mohammed Al Thani

-Jassim bin Mohammed Al Thani (جاسم بن محمد آل ثاني; c.
-1825 – 17 July 1913), also known as "The Founder", was the founder of the State of Qatar.
-He had a total of 56 children, 19 sons and 37 daughters.
+Jassim bin Mohammed Al Thani (جاسم بن محمد آل ثاني; also known as "The Founder"; c.
+1825 – 17 July 1913), was the founder of the State of Qatar.

 Early life

 Jassim bin Mohammed Al Thani was born around 1825.
 Raised in Fuwayrit, Qatar, Jassim claimed to be descended from the Tamim tribe, as he was the eldest son of Mohammed bin Thani.
 Al Thani acquired full capability in the management of the country's affairs during his youth and guided its policies and steered the country during a period that saw major events and changes.
 Jassim, as a result of engaging in politics while serving as deputy to his father, acquired political experience.
 He later moved to Al Bidda with his father when he was around twenty-one years old, where he emerged as a young leader.

 Governance of Qatar: 1878–1913

 At the local level, Al Thani sought to turn Qatar into a single unified and independent entity.
 Under his leadership, Qatar emerged as a coherent and stable country.
 He adopted policies dealing with the two major powers competing to dominate the Persian Gulf and its territories, namely the British Empire, which had started to extend its influence through the Government of India, and the Ottoman Empire, which was seeking to retain its control of the region following the demise of the Portuguese influence in the 16th century.

 To address the widespread illiteracy prevalent at the time, Al Thani established traditional schools known as kuttabs.
 These institutions taught children reading, writing, arithmetic, and the Quran.
 In a related effort, Al Thani procured numerous seminal books from Egypt and India.
 He also funded the printing of many Islamic texts.
 For instance, in 1892, he provided financing to print 100 copies of Mahmud al-Alusi's book Fathul Mannan: Completion of Laying the Foundation and Response to Brothers Reconciliation and then donated those copies to Muslim academics and students.
 He also wrote poetry, some of which was the inspiration for a mural by Fatma Al Sharshani.